kframework/ewasm-semantics/driver.md

     imports EWASM
 ```

-An EWasm program is the invocation of an Ethereum contract containing EWasm code.
+An Ewasm program is the invocation of an Ethereum contract containing Ewasm code.

 Running smart contracts
 -----------------------